JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 #### PureScript vs TypeScript

 One of the main issues with JavaScript is a poor type system.
+Many errors aren't discovered until a person, usually a customer, runs the program.
+Many of these same errors could be detected and fixed before shipping code if one used a language with a better type system.

-TypeScript seems to address this issue (just consider its name), but not quite as well as PureScript does.
+TypeScript seems to address this type safety issue.
+Just consider its name!
+However, one will often find that writing TypeScript is not much different than writing Javascript.
+TypeScript does not provide any real guarantees; it only pretends.
+PureScript does provide such guarantees.

 - [TypeScript vs PureScript: Not All Compilers Are Created Equal](https://blog.logrocket.com/typescript-vs-purescript-not-all-compilers-are-created-equal-c16dadaa7d3e)
 - [JavaScript, TypeScript, and PureScript](https://www.youtube.com/watch?v=JTEfpNtEoSA) or "Why TypeScript only 'pretends' to have types."